-After the appraiser has looked at the physical side of your house, a title company looks at its legal history.
-Your lender doesn’t want to lend money against a house that may have claims on it.
+A lender doesn’t want to lend money for a house that has legal claims on it.
 That’s why a title company performs a title search to make sure the property can be transferred.

-The title company will research the history of the property, looking for encumbrances such as mortgages, claims, liens, easement rights, zoning ordinances, pending legal action, unpaid taxes and restrictive covenants.
+The title company will research the history of the property, looking for mortgages, claims, liens, easement rights, zoning ordinances, pending legal action, unpaid taxes and restrictive covenants.

-The title insurer then issues a policy that guarantees the accuracy of the work.
-Your lender will require a title policy that protects the lender.
-In some cases two policies are issued -- one to protect the lender and one to protect the property owner.
+The title insurer then issues an insurance policy that guarantees the accuracy of its research.
+In some cases, two policies are issued: one to protect the lender and one to protect the property owner.